Desolate Oath

 She's not here.

 The camp.
-Hopping the stones two at a time, I make my way back.
+I hop two stones at a time, making my way back.

 Everything is exactly as I left it.
 Her bedroll is still empty.